-Only use unleaded fuel that complies with EN 228.
+Only use unleaded fuel that complies with European standard EN 228 or E DIN 51626-1 or equivalent.

-Your engine is capable to run with E10 fuel that fulfills these standards.
+Your engine is capable of running with E10 fuel that fulfills these standards.
 E10 fuel contains up to 10 % bioethanol.

-Use fuel with the recommended octane rating $\diamondsuit$ 193.
+Use fuel with the recommended octane rating \diamondsuit 202.
 Use of fuel with too low an octane rating can reduce engine power and torque and slightly increases fuel consumption.